bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 	* Boosted Trees : Similar to bagging, but learns sequentially and builds off previous trees
 		* Pros
-			* Somewhat more interpretable than boosted trees/random forest as the user can define the size of each tree resulting in a collection of stumps (1 level) which can be viewed as an additive model
+			* Somewhat more interpretable than bagging trees/random forest as the user can define the size of each tree resulting in a collection of stumps (1 level) which can be viewed as an additive model
 			* Can easily handle qualitative (categorical) features
+			* Performs very well on the training data
 		* Cons
-			* Unlike boosting and random forests, can overfit if number of trees is too large
+			* Unlike bagging and random forests, can overfit if number of trees is too large

 * SVM
 	* Pros